Robert Neal Rodriguez: Investigation, suicide and discovery

 When they discovered the bodies, the Alligator Point Homicide Task Force went on to pursue more than 100 possible leads.
-During this time, Rodriguez's mother had passed away, with him disappearing from his apartment on May 5, shortly after he was interviewed for his car, which carried a stolen Utah license plate.
+During this time, Rodriguez's mother had died, with him disappearing from his apartment on May 5, shortly after he was interviewed for his car, which carried a stolen Utah license plate.
 He then proceeded to write two letters addressed to the FDLE and another to the Arizona Daily Sun, before eventually taking his own life using cyanide at an I-40 stop in New Mexico.

 Eventually, authorities decided to check out his car concerning his license plate.
 In their search, they found Rodriguez's body, as well as a glass vial containing white powder and a warning note on the car.
 The car was similar to one seen during the day of the girls' murder.
 His detailed confession in one of the letters, given to FDLE agent Delbert McGarvey, explained his reasonings for the murder: he had failed to rape his victims, and in order to not get caught, he killed them.